AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 #### Master agent connectors

 - Agent to master control enabled by default
-- An agent can be launced by ssh from master, agent managed as windwos service, JNLP(Java web start), or a custom script from master
+- An agent can be launced by ssh from master, agent managed as windows service, JNLP(Java web start), or a custom script from master
 - Communication between Jenkins and Unix agents can use SSH
 - SSHD only need to be installed on agents